Skip to navigation menu Skip to content

 GBS Hemolytic Toxin Research

-Rajagopal’s previous GBS research, published in the Journal of Experimental Medicine in 2013, determined the hemolytic toxin found in GBS was not a protein, as previously believed, but a different cell structure known as a lipid.
+Published in the Journal of Experimental Medicine in 2013, Rajagopal determined the hemolytic toxin found in GBS was not a protein, as previously believed, but a different cell structure known as a lipid.
 The finding may prevent the development of a vaccine for GBS, because the molecular structure of lipids prevents the toxin from being inactivated by antibodies – the traditional way that vaccines neutralize toxins made of protein molecules.
-More recently, the group has shown that the GBS hemolytic toxin destroys neutrophils and evades neutrophil extracellular traps in the placenta leading to fetal injury and preterm labor (Sci Immunol 2016;1(4):aah4576).
+The group has also shown that the GBS hemolytic toxin destroys neutrophils and evades neutrophil extracellular traps in the placenta leading to fetal injury and preterm labor (Sci Immunol 2016;1(4):aah4576) and have used analogs to mitigate hemolytic GBS mediated disease.

 Contact Us